-These are the “rules” that we follow at home when my kids want to eat chips at home.
-I believe in balance and not forbidding my kids’ things.
+These are the “rules” that we follow at home when my kids want to eat chips.
+I believe in balance and not forbidding my kids from things.
 It’s better if we give our kids better options or tools to let them identify better food options.

-- They have to read the labels and only eat or buy the ones with five ingredients or less.
-Like corn chips, they only have cornmeal, oil, and salt.
-Or kettle chips that still only have potatoes, oil, and salt.
+- They have to read the labels and only eat or buy items with five ingredients or less.
+Like corn chips, if they only have cornmeal, oil, and salt.
+Or kettle chips that only have potatoes, oil, and salt.

-- They cannot have chips with neon powders or dyes or flavors or anything that stick and stain their fingers.
+- They cannot have chips with neon powders or dyes or flavors or anything that will stick to and stain their fingers.

 - Our junk food day is Friday (although the older they get, they do not follow this rule that much), and during the week, if they want something else, they eat this chamoy with carrots, cucumber, or fruit.

-- Before eating potato chips, they have to eat a banana, a handful of almonds, or something that fills them up and take away their “hunger pains.”
+- Before eating potato chips, they have to eat a banana, a handful of almonds, or something that fills them up and takes away their “hunger pains.”

 - Also, they have to drink water, to be sure they are not mistaking hunger for thirst.